dbpolito/Service-Container-Debugger/README.md

 # Container Debug

-The container debug command can be used to inspect the Laravel four service container.
+The container debug command can be used to inspect the Laravel 5 service container.
 It's similar to the container:debug from the Symfony framework.
 It will show a list of all bindings, their types, values if scalar, and the time it takes to resolve each binding.

 ## Installation